 How to configure a proxy on Windows 10 PC?

 Step 2.
-Now, when the Setting is open, click
+When the Setting is open, click Network & Internet.

 Step 4.
-After that, turn the slider on next to “Automatic detect settings” to use an automatic proxy.
+After that, turn the slider on next to “Automatically detect settings” to use an automatic proxy.

 Step 5.
-Then, scroll down; under “Manual proxy setup,” turn on the slider next to “Use a proxy server” to configure the proxy settings manually
+Then, scroll down and under “Manual proxy setup,” turn on the slider next to “Use a proxy server” to configure the proxy settings manually.

 Step 6.
 Finally, fill in the proxy settings which your local network administrator provides.